 And they did.
 The central bank raised interest rates eight times in 12 months, only pausing the hike in March 2023.
-In April, they paused hikes again, signalling that their efforts to calm inflation is working.
+Rates have gone up twice more since then but have been paused since July, signalling that their efforts to calm inflation is working.

 How the prime rate impacts you

 Home equity lines of credit

 If you have access to a HELOC, you'll feel the movements in the prime rate most closely.

 Rates on those products change in sync with the prime.
 The adjustable rate on a HELOC might be advertised as "prime plus 1%" or "prime plus one," for example.

 The rate on this hypothetical HELOC would have increased from 6.95% to 7.20% a few weeks later after the prime rate rose from 4.75% to 5%.

 Similar to HELOCs, some lower-interest or variable APR credit cards might have an interest rate described as “prime plus 4.50% to 12.75%” or “prime plus 9.99%.”

 Variable-rate auto loans shift in line with the prime, and the rate you’ll get on a new fixed-rate loan will change, too.